How to Add Humour and Comedy to Your Brand

 This campaign by Hell Pizza is an example of brand humour that misses the mark:

-The advert attempts humour by comparing their limited time offer to Jesus’ time on earth.
-But the pentagram imagery and flippant comparison to religion offended.
-So it’s best to avoid sensitive subjects like politics and religion in humourous adverts.
+The advert attempts humour by comparing their limited-time offer to Jesus’ time on earth.
+But the pentagram imagery and flippant comparison to religion offended people.
+So it’s best to avoid sensitive subjects like politics and religion in humorous adverts.

 Aside from increasing brand recall, adding humour to your content can help your site get high search rankings.
 If your content is funny and offbeat enough, high-authority websites will likely notice and link to it.

 The Super Bowl, for example, is not just an opportunity to make people laugh with your ads.
 It’s also an excellent time to get your website noticed.
-Brands that put out funny or memorable Super Bowl commercials tend to get high search rankings after airing their ads.
-Big names like Budweiser aren’t the only brands that benefit from the Super Bowl Bump, but also small businesses like Dr Squatch:
+Brands advertising funny or memorable Super Bowl commercials tend to get high search rankings after airing their ads.
+Big names like Budweiser aren’t the only brands that benefit from the Super Bowl Bump,; small businesses like Dr Squatch:

 The ad above touts Dr Squatch as a “natural soap for men who build things, open pickle jars on the first try… and let their daughters braid their hair”.
 The campaign got attention from multiple websites that all linked back to the Dr Squatch site: